This guidance is not award-year-specific and applies across award years.

-This AskRegs Knowledgebase Q&A was updated on February 2, 2021 to reflect the U.S. Department of Education StudentAid.gov announcement, which extends the federal student loan administrative forbearance period, the pause in interest accrual, and the suspension of collections activity through September 30, 2021 for all federally held student loans
+This AskRegs Knowledgebase Q&A was updated on October 23, 2022 to reflect the Biden administration announcement, which further extends the federal student loan administrative forbearance period, the pause in interest accrual, and the suspension of collections activities for all federally held student loans.

-No. According to guidance NASFAA has received from the U.S. Department of Education (ED), if your institution chooses to extend the zero percent (0%) interest benefit to institutionally held Federal Perkins Loans, the institution does not need to reimburse its Perkins Revolving Fund for the lost interest.
-The option to offer zero percent interest until September 30, 2021 is not an incentive repayment plan created by the institution under 34 CFR 674.33(f).
+According to guidance NASFAA has received from ED, if the institution chooses to extend the zero percent (0%) interest benefit to institutionally held Federal Perkins Loans, the institution does not need to reimburse its Perkins Revolving Fund for the lost interest.
+The option to offer zero percent interest until the end of the payment pause is not an incentive repayment plan created by the institution under 34 CFR 674.33(f).

 AskRegs Q&As represent NASFAA's understanding of regulatory and compliance issues.
 They are FOR INTERNAL USE ONLY.
 While NASFAA believes AskRegs Q&As are accurate and factual, they have not been reviewed or approved by the U.S. Department of Education (ED).
 If you should need written confirmation of AskRegs information for audit or program review purposes, please contact your ED School Participation Division.
 NASFAA shall not be liable for technical or editorial errors or omissions contained herein; nor for incidental or consequential damages resulting from the furnishing, performance, or use of this material.